ivos/tomcat-jpa-sample/README.md

 H2 in its [latest stable version 1.3.176](http://www.h2database.com/html/download.html).

+Hibernate 4.3 requires Jandex.
+Jandex is in turn detected by Weld as available on classpath and used.
+Jandex-related classes in Weld are then not compatible with slf4j, they throw NumberFormatException as they try to push slf4j messages with "{}" possibly to JBoss logging which expects messages with "{0}" formatted for MessageFormat.
+This occurs on log level trace.

+Therefore Hibernate 4.2 is chosen.

-JPA provider [Hibernate](http://hibernate.org/orm/) in its [latest stable version 4.3.8.Final](http://hibernate.org/orm/downloads/), which implies:
+JPA provider [Hibernate 4.2](http://hibernate.org/orm/) in its [latest stable version 4.2.17.Final](http://hibernate.org/orm/downloads/), which implies:
-- JPA 2.1
+- JPA 2.0

 Bean Validation provider [Hibernate Validator](http://hibernate.org/validator/) in its [latest stable version 5.1.3.Final](http://hibernate.org/validator/downloads/).